dicepencilpaper/emprise/A Daring Emprise V2.md

 ## Actions

 Any activity or task that requires knowledge and skill is called an *action*.
+This includes using your adventurer's profession skills, and also combat actions such as attacking a target.
 Every action has a difficulty range as shown below:

 | Difficulty   | Action Target |
 |--------------|---------------|